Media literacy helps students discern fake news

 Some days as a teacher, I feel like I’m at my best when I am faking it.
 We have all been there, piles of papers to grade, the iPads not charged, and students lined up with critical “emergencies” that usually involve someone cutting in line.
 On top of that, we deal with administration adding that schools now need to teach about “fake” news and media literacy in addition to the already long list of curriculum requirements.

-I am confident my students can discern real from “fake” news as a result of the countless Nearpod lessons that build their media literacy skills.
+I am confident my students can discern real from “fake” news as a result of the Nearpod lessons that build their media literacy skills.
 The worry of whether my students comprehend “fake” or real news is not one I have on my list.

 How do you fit in lessons on Media Literacy to an already full school day?

 Math, science, history, lunch; the subject list goes on and on.
 Thankfully, in Finland, we are working towards mixed curricular teaching and removing “subject” time.
 When it is time for a lesson, students complete a lesson about that topic.
 There is a constant effort to keep my class in the 21st century and to make sure my students don’t start snoring during class.
 I use a lot of Nearpod lessons in my instruction.
 I use Nearpod for tons of subjects, but never have I told my students “now we will have our digital literacy subject time.”
 Digital literacy is a way of teaching.
 We should use digital resources to teach students and expose them to various types of resources including both print and digital resources.